alekskimeu/my-portfolio/data/posts/my-first-ever-hackathon.md

 The first day of the Hackathon I was really nervous but I tried to remain calm and collected.
 The venue was one of the computer labs at the university.

-The Health IT team introduced us to the Health System and the problems we will be trying to address for the next 3 or so days.
+The Health IT project team introduced us to the Health System and the problems we will be trying to address for the next 3 or so days.

 We worked at the computer lab for the 3 days with a couple of tea breaks and lunch break everyday.